egerhether/inf-ae/README.md

 | `seed` | int: random seed used during training and inference |
 | `gen` | str: type of generalization used - either `strong` or `weak`. this should match preprocessing used, otherwise results will be subpar |
 | `negative_sampling` | str: method used for sampling negatives for AUC calculations. methods supported include `positiveX` and `totalY` where former samples `X * num_positives` while the latter samples `Y` negatives |

+## Results

+We include experimental results and plots for the ablation study on MovieLens-20M and study into cold start on Steam and MovieLens-1M.
+Data files, scripts for creating figures and said figures can be found under `results`.